pmoreno-rodriguez/grav-theme-editorial/README.md

 To view details of Editorial theme shortcodes visit this link: [Editorial theme shortcodes](https://pmoreno-rodriguez.github.io/#/./gravthemes/editorial/index?id=shortcodes)

 You can view some examples of shortcodes in the demo page.

+# Downloads template

+Editorial theme includes a simple template to manage downloads of files uploaded to a page.
+These files are automatically found and processed by Grav using `page.media.all` and displayed in a table with four columns: name, size, modification date and download button.

 # Demo page

 [http://editorial.juanvillen.es/](http://editorial.juanvillen.es/)